 (a) Annual GHG reports must be consistent with the relevant requirements and methods in this chapter.

-(b) The absolute value of any discrepancy, omission, or misreporting, or aggregation of the three, must be less than five percent of total reported covered emissions (metric tons of CO2e) or the verification will result in an adverse verification statement.
-This standard also separately applies to any covered product data in the annual GHG report.
+(b) The absolute value of any discrepancy, omission, or misreporting, or aggregation of the three, must be less than five percent of total reported emissions (metric tons of CO2e) or the verification will result in a material misstatement and an adverse verification statement.
+This standard also separately applies to any product data in the annual GHG report.

-(i) "Discrepancies" means any differences between the reported covered emissions or covered product data and the third-party verifier's review of covered emissions or covered product data for a data source or product data subject to this section.
+(i) "Discrepancies" means any differences between the reported emissions or product data and the third-party verifier's review of emissions or product data for a data source or product data subject to this chapter.

-(ii) "Omissions" means any covered emissions or covered product data the third-party verifier concludes must be part of the annual GHG report, but were not included by the reporting entity in the annual GHG report.
+(ii) "Omissions" means any emissions or product data the third-party verifier concludes must be part of the annual GHG report, but were not included by the reporting entity in the annual GHG report.

-(iii) "Misreporting" means duplicate, incomplete or other covered emissions the third-party verifier concludes should, or should not, be part of the annual GHG report or duplicate or other product data the verifier concludes should not be part of the annual GHG report.
+(iii) "Misreporting" means duplicate, incomplete or other emissions the third-party verifier concludes should, or should not, be part of the annual GHG report or duplicate or other product data the verifier concludes should not be part of the annual GHG report.

-(iv) "Total reported covered emissions or covered product data" means the total annual reporting entity covered emissions or total reported covered product data for which the third-party verifier is conducting an assessment.
+(iv) "Total reported emissions or product data" means the total annual reporter’s emissions or total annual reporter’s product data for which the third-party verifier is conducting an assessment.

 (4) Verification services.

-(a) Full verification is required at least once every three reporting years.
-The first year of third-party verification for a facility must be full verification.
-An owner or operator may choose to obtain less intensive verification services for the remaining two years in the three-year period as long as:
+(a) Full verification is required at least once every three reporting years for reporters subject to third party verification under subsections (1)(b) through (d) of this section.
+The first year of third-party verification for a reporter subject to third party verification under subsections (1)(b) through (d) of this section must be full verification.
+A person required to conduct third party verification under subsections (1)(b) through (d) of this section may choose to obtain less intensive verification services for the remaining two years in the three-year period as long as:

 (i) No year in the three-year period has an adverse verification statement;